One-page website, multipage website: your heart sways between the two…

 WesHenry presents a single page website in black and white that is very simple.
 It is a communication agency that works on brand marketing, and the website showcases their work.

-Instabridge is a one page website with a colorful design.
-This website is very simple regarding navigation and it showcases only one product.
+Instabridge is a one-page website with a colourful design.
+This website is simple regarding navigation, and it showcases only one product.

 👉 You have a lot of content

 Especially if you have a lot of images… Because loading a single page with a lot of images can be very long.
 And as we all know, there is nothing more irritating than a page that is slow to load.

 Keep in mind, however, that you should condense your information as much as possible.
 You should prioritize your content, and always remember that a simple message is much more effective.